-First Light Festival takes place on Lowestoft’s South Beach, seafront promenades and Kensington Gardens.
-Whilst our unique setting is very beautiful, the natural environment and Victorian infrastructure may mean it is not easy to navigate for everyone.
+First Light Festival takes place on Lowestoft’s South Beach, seafront promenades, and Kensington Gardens.
+Our unique setting is very beautiful, however, the natural environment and Victorian infrastructure may mean it is not easy to navigate for everyone.

 We have compiled the guide below to help you plan your visit and consider what support and/or equipment you might need to enjoy the festival.

-If there are ways that we can make First Light Festival more accessible to you, or if you have any access questions not answered on this page, please email Robbie at info@firstlightlowestoft.com.
+If there are ways that we can make First Light Festival more accessible to you, or if you have any access questions not answered on this page, please email us at info@firstlightlowestoft.com.

 Some of the ways we are trying to remove barriers to the festival include: